johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

     - [ ] Okay we'll have to recap to months as we dive back in
 - References
   - John 4:24 "God is a Spirit: and they that worship Her must worship Her in spirit and in Truth."
+  - Edit/post addition: Theres good lord time and bad lord time. bad lords reign is now now over, we killed the devil.
+Cleanup in progess currently from the mess that was caused.

 ---